parimalp/FPGA-Design-Flow-using-Vivado/lab6.md

    </p>

-   Two waveform windows will be created, one for each ila; one ila is of the instantiated ILA core and another for the MARK DEBUG method.
+   Two waveform windows will be created, one for each ILA; one ILA window is for the instantiated ILA core and another for the MARK DEBUG method.

 #### Setup trigger conditions to trigger on a write to led port (rx\_data\_rdy\_out=1) and the trigger position to 512.
 Arm the trigger.